-In most people, the sciatic nerve runs close, but not into, the piriformis as it travels through the buttock and down the leg.
+In most people, the sciatic nerve runs close, but not through, the piriformis as it travels through the buttock and down the leg.

 The red part of this diagram represents the piriformis muscle while the yellow line represents the course of the sciatic nerve.
 In most people this runs past the piriformis, but in some it can run through the muscle, occasionally causing piriformis syndrome.

 You can read about the symptoms of sciatica in The Ultimate Guide to Sciatica.

 Sitting and a poor walking stride patterns often causes tightness in the Piriformis.

 In people who sit for a long period of time, the direct compression of the seat on their piriformis can also give rise to symptoms.
 This is why the condition is seen as something that affects sedentary office workers more frequently than active individuals.